Woodside Credit Logo

 Classic car values

-For many buyers in the market, economic trends can make a classic vehicle purchase a bit more complicated.
-With much of the vehicle market stabilizing like Bloomberg reported earlier in September, many buyers are looking for a good deal.
+With much of the vehicle market stabilizing, many buyers are looking for a good deal–but what’s considered a good deal?
 There are many places to get price insights, and each has its perspective that may help you at different points in your buying process.
-Here’s a list of our top 5 favorite resources for classic and collector car values.
+Here’s a list of our top 5 favorite resources for classic and collector car values to help you value your vehicle.
+With over 20 years experience, see below for our take on the most popular tools for classic car values.

 Hagerty Valuation Tools